Can I trademark a quote?

 This is a common point of confusion, but quotes, names, logos, or slogans are protected by trademarks.
 A copyright provides intellectual property protection to an original creative work, such as a book, a film, or a painting.
 You can read more in our full article on trademarks vs. copyrights.

 In an age of social media and public demonstration, it is highly unlikely that we have seen the last of trademarked words and phrases.
 But regardless of their accepted merit, no one can argue that the protections afforded by trademarking any property, be it logo or signature saying, can prove valuable to business savvy companies and figureheads.
 After all, if “Jeah“, “D'OH!“, and “you cannot be serious” can receive consideration, then, truly, little is outside the realm of possibility.

-That said, if you register a quote as a trademark, it will not prevent people from using the quote in conversation (just like common words and phrases.)
-The trademark will allow you to use the quote as a slogan without the fear of imitation or abuse by companies offering a competing product or service.
-As with other types of marks, the trademark price in the US is $275 per class of goods or services.
+That said, if you register a quote as a trademark, it will not prevent people from using the quote in conversation (just like common words and phrases) - trademark rights do not extend that far.
+The trademark will, however, allow you to use the quote as a slogan without the fear of imitation or abuse by companies offering a competing product or service.
+As with other types of marks, the trademark price in the US is $350 per class of goods or services.

-You should always check to see if there are any similar trademarks that could cause the United States Patent and Trademark Office to deny your application to copyright a quote.
-A licensed trademark attorney will discover any other marks that may prevent your application from being approved during the trademark searching process.
+You should always seek professional legal advice and check to see if there are any similar trademarks that could cause the United States Patent and Trademark Office to deny your application to copyright a quote.
+A licensed trademark attorney will discover any other marks that may prevent your application from being approved during the trademark search process.